-Market Logic was onsite at the 34th annual Strategic & Competitive Intelligence Professionals (SCIP) International Conference & Exhibition in Orlando last week, exchanging ideas with intelligence experts on self-service intelligence and sharing live software demos of our new, AI-powered intelligence portal.
+Market Logic was onsite at the 34th annual Strategic & Competitive Intelligence Professionals (SCIP) International Conference & Exhibition in Orlando last week, exchanging ideas with intelligence experts on self-service intelligence and sharing live software demos.

 We’re always interested in learning from industry leaders, which is why we also decided to conduct a survey with SCIP members on the conference floor.
 The key questions: how they handle the massive amount of sources available to them – and where they see room for improvement.